DogtorJ.com

 Note: This is only a partial list of foods that I routinely recommend to my clients in the exam room based on availability, price, and ingredient content.
 Which foods I suggest depends somewhat on what condition(s) I am trying to improve.
 Again, please keep in mind that these recommendations are based on what the average veterinary client is willing to do, not on those who are to do whatever it takes to feed their pet the ideal diet.
 For the latter, there is no doubt that home-cooked and/or raw diets would be more ideal.

 For allergies, I always eliminate the "big four"...gluten (wheat, barley, rye), dairy, soy, and corn.
-The next is rice.
-If we have to remove rice, then that leaves only the "cure in a bag"...duck and potato...and The Eukanuba Response KO (Kangaroo and oats).
+The next to eliminate is rice, if needed.
+If we do have to remove rice from the diet due to allergies, then that leaves the potato-based foods, home-prepared diets or a few specialty offerings such as The Eukanuba Response KO (Kangaroo and oats).

 Here are the most readily available foods again:

-* Dick Van Patten's Natural Balance Duck and Potato dog food- Like the I.V.D. above, this potato-based diet is ideal for allergic, epileptic, and chronically painful dogs because of it being hypoallergenic and low in the neuroactive amino acids glutamate and asparate.
+* Dick Van Patten's Natural Balance Like the I.V.D. above, their potato-based diets are ideal for allergic, epileptic, and chronically painful dogs because of their being hypoallergenic and low in the neuroactive amino acids glutamate and aspartate.
 It is now available at select pet shops.
-Here is their site, where you can find the distributor nearest you- http://www.naturalbalanceinc.com/.
+Click on their site to find the distributor nearest.
+But NOTE: Not all of their formulas meet my strict criteria.
+Read all labels to make sure they exclude gluten (wheat, barley, rye), dairy, soy and corn.
+Here's the link: ( http://www.naturalbalanceinc.com/ )

-*Lamaderm by NaturaLife- This is one of the original pure lamb and rice diets formulated back in the 1980's.
+*Lamaderm by NaturaLife- The Lamaderm formula is one of the original pure lamb and rice diets formulated back in the 1980's.
 It is now available at WalMart.
 But, don't let that fool you.
 I spoke at length to the CEO of this company and they know what's what when it comes to making this formula.
 I have now had many clients feed this food with great success.
+But once again, be aware that not all of the NaturalLife formulas are free of the "big 4".
+Only the Lamaderm meets this criteria.
+Here's the link: ( http://www.nlpp.com/ )

-*Canidae and Felidae Pet Foods- Once again, these are only available at select pet shops as of this writing and that is too bad.
-They have none of the "big 4" and have performed miracles in some of my patients, including my own cat.
+*Canidae "Grain-Free" Dog Foods and Felidae Cat foods- Once again, these are only available at select pet shops as of this writing and that is too bad.
+The "grain-free" formulas have none of the "big 4" and have performed miracles in some of my patients, including my own cat.
 They do have a number of different proteins present to which cats and dogs could have become sensitized while on the diets with the big 4 in them.
 But, for those without significant allergies, this food is my new first choice for a commercially available cat food.
+NOTE: Not all Canidae formulas are grain-free.
+Only the ones that say "grain-free" meet this criteria as the others have cracked pearled barley, which is a gluten grain.
+The Felidae is not grain-free but only contains rice.
+Here's the link: ( http://www.canidae.com/ )

-* I.V.D. and Nutro RICE-based Treats- Available here and at pet shops.These are here if you must feel compelled to give your dog a cookie of some kind.
+* I.V.D. and Solid Gold RICE-based Treats- Available here and at pet shops.These are here if you must feel compelled to give your dog a cookie of some kind.
 I prefer that people think outside the box and give fruits and veggies are treats.

 "Clean" Pet Foods

 * Here is a more complete list of "clean" foods (those without gluten, dairy, soy, and corn) that I have been working on.
-Keep in mind that for epileptic dogs, the potato-based diets are still the best as they are the lowest in glutamate.
+Keep in mind that for epileptic dogs, the potato-based diets are still the best as they are the lowest in glutamate (glutamic acid), the protein we are restricting in The G.A.R.D. to halt seizures and improve symptoms in a variety of neurodegenerative diseases.
 The grain alternatives (including rice) are much higher in this non-essential, neurostimulating amino acid that we are limiting to help seizures and pain in pets as well those plus insomnia, headaches, ADHD and more in people.

 Here is the ever-expanding list: